CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-11-29-hardware-memory-ordering.md

 ### Takeaways - Processor Consistency

 Processor consistency allows for instructions to be reordered within a single thread (e.g., Thread 1's read of `B` can complete before its write to `A`).
-It's easy to see how this complicates the programming model, making things less intuitive to programmers.
+It's easy to see how this complicates the programming model, and makes things less intuitive for programmers.

-Even if a programmer orders operations correctly in their high-level language (e.g., C++), and ensures the operations are ordered correctly in the compiler-generated assembly, the hardware may still reorder a read with an older write.
+Even if a programmer orders operations correctly in their high-level language (e.g., C++) and ensures the operations are ordered correctly in the compiler-generated assembly, the hardware may still reorder a read with an older write.

 Jeff Preshing's blog post [Memory Reodering Caught in the Act](https://preshing.com/20120515/memory-reordering-caught-in-the-act/) is a great read that includes a short benchmark to shows this exact example of hardware Write -> Read reordering.